JanHerca/urantiapedia/output/wikijs/en/article/Melissa_Wells/Spiritual_Sharing_A_Pathway_to_God.md

 Sharing in an AA meeting is something akin to becoming an oracle for those who have learned how to humble the ego and let their Higher Power speak through them.
 At each meeting, we read from the Big Book of Alcoholics Anonymous: “Remember that we deal with alcohol — cunning, baffling, powerfull Without help it is too much for us.
 But there is One who has all power — that One is God.
 May you find Him now!
 Half measures availed us nothing.
 We stood at the turning point.
 We asked His protection and care with complete abandon.”

-And from the Big Book of Urantia, Jesus said: “_Salvation is not for those who are unwilling to pay the price of wholehearted dedication to doing my Father's will ...every one who sincerely desires to find eternal life by entrance into the kingdom of God shall certainly find such everlasting salvation...And they who shall thus take the kingdom in spiritual power and by the persistent assaults of living faith...to all who are honest of heart and sincere in faith, it remains eternally true: ‘Behold, I stand at the doors of men's hearts and knock, and if any man will open to me, I will come in and sup with him and will feed him with the bread of life; we shall be one in spirit and purpose, and so shall we ever be brethren’...._” ([UB 166:3.4-7](/en/The_Urantia_Book/166#p3_4))
+And from the Big Book of Urantia, Jesus said: “_Salvation is not for those who are unwilling to pay the price of wholehearted dedication to doing my Father's will ...every one who sincerely desires to find eternal life by entrance into the kingdom of God shall certainly find such everlasting salvation...And they who shall thus take the kingdom in spiritual power and by the persistent assaults of living faith...to all who are honest of heart and sincere in faith, it remains eternally true: ‘Behold, I stand at the doors of men's hearts and knock, and if any man will open to me, I will come in and sup with him and will feed him with the bread of life; we shall be one in spirit and purpose, and so shall we ever be brethren’...._” (<a id="a50_737"></a>[UB 166:3.4-7](/en/The_Urantia_Book/166#p3_4))

 Many times have I gone into a meeting feeling at odds with myself and the world, and by the end of it, I walked away with joy and serenity.
 All I had to do was go to the meeting, listen, and partake of the bread of life that awaits anyone who is honest, open, and willing to change.